-Starting at Lake McDonald Lodge will take you along the north end of Lake McDonald past McDonald Falls and some beautiful sections of McDonald Creek.
+Starting at Lake McDonald Lodge, you’ll head along the north end of Lake McDonald past McDonald Falls and some beautiful sections of McDonald Creek.
 There are lots of places to pull off and enjoy the creek.

 Mile 5: Avalanche Creek

 While road clearing is underway, this is usually the furthest road gate and typically where most people start the ride.
-It was apparent lots of cyclists were out to enjoy this beautiful day!
-The parking lot was completely at capacity when we rolled through around 9:30.
+It was apparent lots of cyclists were out to enjoy this beautiful day because the parking lot was completely full when we rolled through around 9:30.

 Once we crossed the road gate I couldn’t help but smile.
-For the rest of the day there would be no cars.
-No choking on exhaust.
-No riding on the edge of the road.
-No worries about traffic.
+For the rest of the day there would be no cars, no choking on exhaust, no riding on the edge of the road, and no worries about traffic.
 It was only the road and a lot of other cyclists (and a few runners) whose big smiles seemed to show they were just as happy as me!

 Mile 6: Red Rock Point

 From Red Rock Point, enjoy more views of the cascading waters of McDonald Creek.
-Soon after, you’ll find yourself looking straight ahead to the road winding up to Logan Pass in the distance and to sheer, almost vertical peaks with huge waterfalls to your left and right.
-You’ll be challenged to not want to stop every 10 feet to take it all in!
+Soon after, you’ll see the road way up ahead winding up to Logan Pass in the distance.
+Almost vertical peaks with huge waterfalls dominate the views to your left and right.
+You’ll be challenged to not want to stop every 10 feet!

 Mile 13: West Side Tunnel

-Just before the West Side Tunnel the road finally takes an uphill turn and the real climb begins.
+Just before the West Side Tunnel the road takes an uphill turn and the real climb begins.
 You can focus your attention to Heavens Peak dominating the horizon ahead.
-Go slow through the 192-foot long tunnel to admire its craftsmanship and enjoy the views over to the Upper McDonald Creek Valley from the windows halfway through.
+Marvel at the amazing craftsmanship of this 192-foot long tunnel and the windows that peek at views over to the Upper McDonald Creek Valley.

 Mile 14: The Loop

-It’s here the road makes a sharp 180-degree turn and is a great place for a little break before the remaining 10 mile climb to Logan Pass.
-There are restrooms as well as interpretive signs and a National Historic Landmark plaque.
+At the Loop, the road makes a sharp 180-degree turn and is a great place for a little break before the big 10 mile climb to Logan Pass begins.
+The Loop has restrooms as well as interpretive signs and a National Historic Landmark plaque.
 Take your time, stretch your legs, and enjoy the views.
 It’s all uphill after this!

 Mile 16: Bird Woman Falls Overlook

-After the Loop, there are lots of opportunities to stop and enjoy the view across the valley of the stunning 492-foot Bird Woman Falls, cascading from a glacier between Mt.
+After the Loop, enjoy the cross valley view of the stunning 492-foot Bird Woman Falls, cascading from a glacier between Mt.
 Oberlin on the left and Mt.
 Cannon on the right.
 The falls is best observed in spring when it’s running full from snowmelt.

 You’ll see the road continuing far into the distance, all the way to Logan Pass.
-Try not to be intimidated!
-It looks like a long way but the views get bigger and bigger, so keep going and don’t be intimated.
-From here it took me about an hour and a half to reach Logans Pass and I wasn’t moving all that fast.
+It looks daunting, but the views get bigger and bigger, so keep going and don’t be intimated.
+From here it took me about an hour and a half to reach the Pass and I wasn’t moving all that fast.
 Why would you want to!?